MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/navigation.md

 #### Known issues

 *  When you type into the text input, you get no feedback.
 If you make a typo and use the arrow keys to explore your input, you also get no feedback.
 The easiest way to check your work is to accept the change, then listen for the entire element to be announced.

 ### Edit the HTML of an element in the DOM Tree

 *  With focus on a node in the **DOM Tree**, press `Enter` to make it editable.

-*  Select `Tab` to move between attribute values.
-When you hear the name of the element, for instance, `h2`, you are inside of a text input and may change the type of the element.
+*  Press `Tab` to move between attribute values.
+When you hear the name of the element, for instance, `h2`, you're inside of a text input, and you can change the type of the element.

-*  Select `Control`+`Enter` (Windows, Linux) or `Command`+`Enter` (macOS) to accept the change.
+*  Press `Control`+`Enter` (Windows, Linux) or `Command`+`Enter` (macOS) to accept the change.

 For example, when you type `h3` and then press `Control`+`Enter` (Windows, Linux) or `Command`+`Enter` (macOS), the start and end tags of the `h3` element change.